The Nice Guys: Plot

 They take her to March's house, where she accuses her mother of colluding with car makers to suppress the catalytic converter, which regulates exhaust emissions.
 Amelia created the film to expose their collusion and believes her mother has been killing everyone connected to the film.
 A disbelieving March calls Tally, Judith's assistant, and tells her Amelia has been found.
 Tally tells him the family's doctor will arrive to check on Amelia.
 At the same time, she tasks them with delivering a briefcase of money to Judith.

 March accidentally crashes his car during the delivery, causing the briefcase to fly open, spilling out shredded paper; the delivery was really a diversion to draw them away from Amelia.
-John Boy arrives at March's house disguised as the family doctor, attacks Holly and her friend Jessica, and engages in a shootout with the returning March and Healy.
-As John Boy evades the police, Amelia flees the house and unwittingly flags down his car only to be shot and killed.
+John Boy arrives at March's house disguised as the family doctor, attacks Holly and her friend, Jessica, and engages in a shootout with the returning March and Healy.
+As John Boy evades the police, Amelia flees the house and unwittingly flags down his car, only to be shot and killed.
 The police question and release March and Healy, who have no evidence that Judith is behind the murders.
 March realizes that Mrs. Glenn saw Misty in a film projected against a wall.
 At Misty's house, they discover a film projector, with no film.
-They realize that Chet is the projectionist for the Los Angeles Auto Show and will try to screen the film at the event.
+They realize that Chet is the projectionist for the Los Angeles Auto Show, and will try to screen the film at the event.

 At the auto show, Tally intercepts Healy and March at gunpoint.
 Holly distracts Tally, who is knocked unconscious.
 Amelia's film, which Chet spliced into the auto show presentation, implicates the auto executives.
-On the rooftop, March struggles with Older Guy; they both fall from the roof, but March lands in the pool while Older Guy falls to his death.
+On the rooftop, March struggles with Thug #2; they both fall from the roof, but March lands in the pool while the thug falls to his death.
 Holly stops Tally from reaching the film.
-Healy overpowers John Boy, but spares his life at Holly's behest and March secures the film from thugs sent by the auto executives.
-Judith is arrested, but insists that it was Detroit who wanted Amelia dead; she hired March and Healy to keep Amelia safe.
+Healy overpowers John Boy, but spares his life at Holly's behest.
+March secures the film from thugs sent by the auto executives.
+Judith is arrested, but insists that it was Detroit who wanted Amelia dead, as she hired March and Healy to keep Amelia safe.
 Judith remarks that while she will go to prison, Detroit has still gotten away with trying to suppress the catalytic converter.
-At a bar on Christmas Eve, March shows Healy an advertisement for their new detective agency called "The Nice Guys".
+At a bar on Christmas Eve, March shows Healy an advertisement for their new detective agency called, "The Nice Guys".

+Cast

+In addition, Robert Downey Jr. has a brief uncredited cameo as the corpse of Sid Shattuck.